primaza/primaza/docs/entities/serviceclaim.md

 - ServiceEndpointDefinitionKeys: An array of keys that is required for connectivity.
 The values corresponding to each of these keys will be extracted from the service.
 This property is required.

-There are other three optional fields.
-The EnvironmentTag and ApplicationClusterContext are mutually exclusive:

-- Application: Fields indentifies application resources through kind, apiVersion and label selector.
+- Application: Fields indentifies application resources through kind, apiVersion and label selector & name.
 - EnvironmentTag: A string representing one of the environment.
 - ApplicationClusterContext: A combination of ClusterEnvironment resource name and namespace.

+The EnvironmentTag and ApplicationClusterContext are mutually exclusive.

+The Application field values are passed to the ServiceBinding resource.
+The application label selector and application name are mutually exclusive.

 ## Status